 The Dress: Madame Suggia by Augustus John is reputed to have provided the red border’s colour theme.

 And finally my post showing a close up of the sculpted head of Ariel at the top of the steps leading down to the red border.
-You might just be able to spot it in position in the fourth picture down.
+You can just about see it in position in the picture on the left, above.

 If you have a favourite red border, please let me know.